NikitaaM19/Online-Dental-Clinic/README.md

 # Online-Dental-Clinic
-Smile Dental Clinic is a responsive dental care website built using HTML and CSS.
-It allows patients to view clinic services, FAQs, contact details and book or reschedule appointments online.
-The system improves accessibility, saves time and digitalizes the traditional manual appointment process.
+This is a simple dental clinic website developed using **HTML, CSS And Javascript**.
+It helps patients view services, read FAQs, check contact details and make online appointments.

+## Features
+- Online appointment booking
+- Service information
+- FAQs section
+- Contact details page

+## Technologies Used
+HTML, CSS, Chrome Browser

+## How to Run
+Open `index.html` in your browser to start the website.

+## Future Scope
+Database integration, user login system, online payment feature.